Edron Academy

-The Edron Academy (El Colegio Británico) A.C. is a non-profit school British international school located in Álvaro Obregón, Mexico City.
+The Edron Academy (El Colegio Británico) is a British international school located in Álvaro Obregón, Mexico City.

 The Edron Academy was founded in 1963.
 It has a bicultural and bilingual curriculum.

 The school is split between two campuses on either side of Avenida Desierto de los Leones.
 The Kinder is located in the original hacienda building with the Primary and Secondary schools being located on the opposite side of the road.

 The school is open to students from 18 months to 18 years of age and has approximately 1,000 students.